Tryout Information FAQs.

 3. What team should I try out for?

-This year all girls interested in playing Varsity or JV will be trying out at the same time.
-Coach Belote and Coach Rickan will be picking the teams simultaneously.
+This year all girls interested in playing Varsity, JV or Modified will be trying out at the same time.
+Coach Belote, Coach Rickan and Coach Lukowski will be picking the teams simultaneously.

 4. What if I am in 7th or 8th grade?